 The causal question

-Does shift assignment cause different breakdown rates?
-If so, the intervention is clear: staff the high-risk shift differently, adjust maintenance schedules, or investigate what First Shift does differently.
+Does shift assignment directly cause different breakdown rates, or does the effect run entirely through changeovers?
+If the direct effect is real, the intervention is clear: staff the high-risk shift differently, adjust maintenance schedules, or investigate what First Shift does differently.
+If the effect is entirely mediated, then equalising changeover rates across shifts should suffice.

 adjustmentSets(factory_dag,